elysemontano/elyse-lecture-notes/first-day/terminal.md

 - Up arrow will cycle through the commands you have ran
 - Down arrow will cycle down through the commands you have run to the most recent
 - Right and left will allow you to modify command that is written but not executed yet.

+(option click will allow you to select a location on the command to type)

 `$ clear`
   - Clears the content currently being displayed on terminal.
 (Does not clear history)